OpenDSA/OpenDSA-LTI/README.md

 ## Installation Instructions

 ### Install OpenDSA-DevStack on your local machine
   - OpenDSA-LTI is using a remote server automation and deployment tool called [Capistrano](http://capistranorb.com/).
-Each time you want to deploy new changes to OpenDSA-LTI production server you have to initiate the deployment command from within the develpment environment [OpenDSA-DevStack](https://github.com/OpenDSA/OpenDSA-DevStack).
+Each time you want to deploy new changes to the OpenDSA-LTI production server you have to initiate the deployment command from within the development environment [OpenDSA-DevStack](https://github.com/OpenDSA/OpenDSA-DevStack).

   - Once you have OpenDSA-DevStack up and running open a new terminal and do the following to generate a pair of authentication keys. **Note:** Do not enter a passphrase.
   ```